 Perfectly paced, Final Fantasy VI achieved such high levels of narrative impact because of its setup.
-The first half introduces the cast, from the compelling starting protagonist, Terra Branford to the rebel treasure hunter Locke Cole, all who want to take down the Empire.
+The first half introduces the cast, from the compelling starting protagonist, Terra Branford, to the rebel treasure hunter Locke Cole — all of whom want to take down the Empire.

-Everything in Final Fantasy VI, from the story to combat systems to the world made for a nearly flawless Final Fantasy experience.
+Everything in Final Fantasy VI, from the story to the combat systems to the world, is made for a nearly flawless Final Fantasy experience.
 This was Square at their absolute best.
 While it may sound bad that Square hasn’t bested Final Fantasy VI in the 25 years since its launch, it’s really a testament to FFVI’s staggering greatness.
-It may very well be the best turn-based RPG ever made.
+Final Fantasy VI may very well be the best turn-based RPG ever made.
 You can play it now on PC, Android, and iOS.

 2. Final Fantasy VIII

-The planet, a futuristic set of five landmasses based off of Europe, had a level of detail we hadn’t seen in a Final Fantasy game thus far.
+The planet — a futuristic set of five landmasses based on Europe — had a level of detail we hadn’t seen in a Final Fantasy title thus far.
 While Final Fantasy VII introduced 3D models, Final Fantasy VIII significantly refined their designs so we could see Squall (one of the best leading protagonists) and friends in better detail.
-We’re happy that Square Enix is finally showing FFVIII some love, too.
-All of mainline games above and below it have received ports or remasters for modern consoles.
-Square apparently its fans, as a Final Fantasy VIII will arrive on Switch, PS4, Xbox One, and PC later this year.
+We’re happy that Square Enix is finally showing VIII some love, too.
+All of the mainline games above and below it have received ports or remasters for modern consoles.
+The same is now true for Final Fantasy VIII.

 3. Final Fantasy X